 Balance is due on March 15 of the year the trip is booked

 What is your cancellation policy?

-Deposit and paid trips are transferable to other people
+Deposit and paid trips are nonrefundable and transferable to other people

-In the event that a guest could not travel due to health orders or border closure, payment will be held and trip transferred to the next year.
+In the event that a guest could not travel due border closure or we had to close operations due to health order, payment will be held and trip transferred to the next year.